How Peanuts Became a $4,200 Drug

 Based on this single, year-long trial, Aimmune is now petitioning the FDA to approve its powder as a drug.
 Instead of “peanut flour,” Aimmune calls the drug Palforzia.
 It does not promise to give people an ability to eat peanuts—only to potentially protect a person in the case of a small, accidental ingestion.
 Analysts have put the cost at $4,200 per year.
 The drug would have to be taken indefinitely.

-In a presentation to investors dated September 2019, Aimmune estimated that Palforzia sales will top 1 billion dollars.
+In a presentation to investors dated September 2019, Aimmune estimated that Palforzia sales will top $1 billion.
 The document describes tentative pricing between $3,000 and $20,000 per year and assures investors that insurance companies have already agreed to cover the drug.
 Sales, it says, will be driven by “compliant caregivers” and “parents and families living in fear of potential life-threatening reactions.”
 The presentation, which had been available on Aimmune’s website, appears to have been removed this morning.
 (Aimmune did not respond to requests for comment.)

 Thomas Casale, a professor of medicine and pediatrics at University of South Florida, serves as FARE’s Chief Medical Advisor.
 Casale was a co-author with Vickery on the study of the company’s product.
 I asked why other companies couldn’t simply sell peanut powder as a dietary supplement at a cost of a few dollars.
 In a small 2018 study, researchers reported safely giving 1/125,000th of a peanut to allergic kids, and very slowly working all the way up to 12 whole peanuts.

 “Well, I suppose they could,” Casale said.
-But he went on to explain the real value is billing codes.
+But he went on to explain that the real value is billing codes.
 When peanut flour is an FDA-approved drug, that means doctors can be reimbursed for prescribing it and overseeing its administration.
 The process can be covered by insurance.
 As it is, practitioners who offer their own versions of oral immunotherapy have to be paid out of pocket.
 This makes it inaccessible to many patients.
 So, essentially, in order to make the therapy accessible, it has to become part of the system.
 The system is what allows pharmaceutical companies and doctors to charge insurers thousands of dollars for peanuts.

 “There’s tremendous demand because patients feel helpless and terrified,” says Jeff Tice, a physician and health-policy analyst at University of California, San Francisco.
 “The insurance companies are getting ready for a large financial impact because this will get taken up quickly.”